dvlpr2/conditional-value-at-risk/README.md

 ### Bootstrapped VaR & CVaR

-Another to estimate the VaR and CVaR is to compute them on a sample of the original P/L data.
+Another way to estimate the VaR and CVaR is to compute them on a sample of the original P/L data.

 Here the samples distribution: